infu/icblast/README.md

 `npm i @infu/icblast`

-If you are adding it to a project with @dfinity/agent already installed, you will need > 0.14 if not already installed, you may want to install these packages manually:
+If you are adding it to a project with @dfinity/agent already installed, you will need > 0.14

+Or you may want to install these packages manually:
 `npm i @dfinity/agent@0.14.0 @dfinity/candid@0.14.0 @dfinity/principal@0.14.0 @dfinity/auth-client@0.14.0 @dfinity/authentication@0.14.0 @dfinity/identity@0.14.0`

 # Purpose